olidacombe/ConfQL/README.md

 └── sre.yml
 ```

-If you want the filename mapped to a field in your GraphQL type, you can use the `@confql(arrayFilename: true)` directive.
+If you want the filename mapped to a field in your GraphQL type, you can use the `@confql(arrayIdentifier: true)` directive.
 E.g.

 ```gql
 type User {